pwintz/sharc/README.md

 2. Change your working directory to the newly created `sharc/` folder.
 Inside you should see a file named `Dockerfile`.
 3. Inside `'sharc/`, run `docker build --tag sharc:my_tag .`, where `my_tag` can changed to an identifier of your choosing.
 Note the "`.`" at the end of the `docker build` command, which tells Docker to build the `Dockerfile` in the current directory.

 Warning: Each time you run `docker build`, it adds another Docker image to your system.
-For SHARC, each image is 5 GB, so you can quicly fill up your hard drive!
+For SHARC, each image is 5 GB, so you can quickly fill up your hard drive!
 To build without saving the image, use `docker build --rm [rest of the command]`.
 If you have previously built several images, you can cleanup unused ones by running `docker image prune`.

 ## Creating a SHARC Docker Container from an Image
 You should now have a SHARC Docker image on your system that is either named `pwintz/sharc` (if you pulled from Docker Hub) or `sharc`, if you built locally.
 It will also have a tag such as `latest` or `my_tag`.
 For simplicity, we will assume the image name and tag are `sharc:my_tag` from here on out.
-To check that your image is, in fact, on availble, run
+To check that your image is in fact available run
 ```bash
 docker images
 ```